Taoshif1/AI-Portfolio/README.md

 Currently building my tech skills, one project at a time.
 I love mixing **creativity, code and business** to build something impactful.

 - Founder of **Taoshiflex Venture**
-- Learning AI, Web Dev, MERN and more
+- Learning AI, MERN and more
 - Dream: Run my own global tech company someday 💡🌍

 ---